julienloizelet/magento2-ddev-installation/README.md

 ### Test a module

-Once you have run this actions, you will be able to install and activate a module.
+Once you have run this action, you will be able to install and activate a module.
 Thus, you will be able to run all kind of tests : static tests (coding standards), unit tests, integration tests, or any other end-to-end tests.

 #### Examples